aolofsson/oh/elink/README.md

 ```

 ###I/O PROTOCOL
-The default elink communication protocol uses source synchronous clocks, a packet frame signal, 8-bit wide dual data rate data bus, and separate read and write packet wait signals to implement a gluless point to point link.
-The elink has a modular structure allowing the default communication protocol to be easily changed by modifying  the "etx_protocol" and "erx_protcol" blocks.
+The default elink communication protocol uses source synchronous clocks, a packet frame signal, 8-bit wide dual data rate data bus, and separate read and write packet wait signals to implement a glueless point to point link.
+The elink has a modular structure allowing the default communication protocol to be easily changed by modifying  the "etx_protocol" and "erx_protocol" blocks.

 ```
                ___     ___     ___     ___     ___     ___     ___     ___